RedisLabs/redislabs-docs/content/kubernetes/re-clusters/delete_custom_resources.md

 ## Delete the operator

 To delete the operator from your K8s cluster and namespace, you can delete the operator bundle with `kubectl delete bundle.yaml`.
-This will remove the operator and it's custom resource definitions (CRDs) from your K8s cluster.
+This will remove the operator and its custom resource definitions (CRDs) from your K8s cluster.

 {{<warning>}} The Redis Enterprise CRDs are non-namespaced resources, meaning they are shared across your entire K8s cluster.
 Deleting CRDs in one namespace, will delete custom resources in every other namespace across the K8s cluster.{{</warning>}}